alaiacano/sifter-api/README.md

 }
 ```

 Now we've updated the value associated with the `curly` arm, and that information will be used the next time we `pull`.

+The next time we want to show a video, we will `pull` again, be assigned a Stooge to show, and then report back how many seconds the viewer watched the video.
+Eventually, the most popular Stooge will be played the most.

-# Up next
+# Up next for this project
-- Use a real database instead of just a `collection.mutable.Map`
+- Use a real datastore instead of just a `collection.mutable.Map`
 - Initialize experiments with pre-set weights
 - "Tests"